aguirre-matteo/website/content/blog/linux/luks/index.md

 sudo dnf install cryptsetup-luks
 ```

-We'll also using `parted` for partitioning the disk, so
+We'll also be using `parted` for partitioning the disk, so
 make sure you have it installed, or use your prefered
 tool.
 ```shell